 Manual reaction sampling to gain reaction data is not reproducible and needs much operator time

 Image reproduced with permission from Caron, Stéphane, and Nicholas M. Thomson.
 "Pharmaceutical process chemistry: Evolution of a contemporary data-rich laboratory environment."
 The Journal of Organic Chemistry 80.6 (2015): 2943-2958.
 Copyright 2015 American Chemical Society."

 Peptides are complex molecules synthesized in many steps with numerous possible side reactions.
-In order to operate such a processes economically, every step must be optimized and result in a yield of at least 98%.
+In order to operate such processes economically, every step must be optimized and result in a yield of at least 98%.

 The goal of the DoE study was to optimize product yield by the systematic variation of four process parameters: temperature, solvent addition, water and peptide concentration.